scottyschup/ruby-curriculum/w2d2/hiding.md

 end
 ```

-All methods after the [`private`](http://ruby-doc.org/core-2.0/Module.html#method-i-private) keyword are private to the
+All methods after the [`private`][private-keyword] keyword are private
-class.
-Notice that we have indented the private code; this isn't
+to the class.
+Notice that we have indented the private code; this
-required, but might help you remember that this code is private.
+isn't required, but might help you remember that this code is private.

 What kind of methods should be `private`?
 Ones which users of the
 class should not call, either for safety reasons (user doesn't know